About

 The United Nations recognizes the Washitaw Muurs Nation within the United States along with the other Indigenous people of America.
 The Declaration on Rights Of Indigenous People includes the Washitaw Nation, a nation that is made up of “Black” People who have the archaeological and historical evidence to prove that the original inhabitants of North and South America (so-called “Indians”) were Copper-skinned People who were original to this land mass known as Turtle Island.

-We are and always have been indigenous to America—North, South, and Central before the so-called Red Man, before the Europeans, before the so-called Bering Strait crossings.
+We have always been indigenous to America—North, South, and Central before the so-called Red Man, the Europeans, and the so-called Bering Strait crossings.
 The Olmecs, Washitaw, Moors, Yamasee, and Mound Builders planted the seed of civilization in the Americas—”Black” Indians!”

 The Washitaw were direct descendants of the Olmecs who mixed in the Malian Moors.
 The name “Washitaw” comes from the Washita River which flows along Northwest Texas and Oklahoma to the Red River where the Cheyenne Native Americans lived with the Chawasha, meaning “Raccoon People.”
 The Washo were a Negroid tribe living above the New Orleans Bayou and were of Tunican linguistic stock.